apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Cache Groups
 ------------
-'Cache Groups' are sets of cache servers, typically grouped by geographic proximity.
-This menu allows user to add or remove caches from Cache Groups as well as creating, updating and deleting Cache Groups themselves.
-Each entry in the table of Cache Groups on this page has the following fields:
+':term:`Cache Group`\ s' are sets of cache servers, typically grouped by geographic proximity.
+This menu allows user to add or remove caches from :term:`Cache Group`\ s as well as creating, updating and deleting :term:`Cache Group`\ s themselves.
+Each entry in the table of :term:`Cache Group`\ s on this page has the following fields:

-:Name:                  The full name of this Cache Group
+:Name:                  The full name of this :term:`Cache Group`
-:Short Name:            A shorter, more human-friendly name for this Cache Group
+:Short Name:            A shorter, more human-friendly name for this :term:`Cache Group`
 :Type:                  The Type of this Cache Group (see :ref:`tp-configure-types`)
-:Latitude:              A geographic latitude assigned to this Cache Group
+:Latitude:              A geographic latitude assigned to this :term:`Cache Group`
-:Longitude:             A geographic longitude assigned to this Cache Group
+:Longitude:             A geographic longitude assigned to this :term:`Cache Group`
-:Failover Cache Groups: A list of cache groups to fallback to in case of failure.
+:Failover Cache Groups: A list of :term:`Cache Group`\ s to fallback to in case of failure.
 Fallback to Geo Failover allows fallback geographically in case of failure.

-Cache group management includes the ability to (where applicable):
+:term:`Cache Group` management includes the ability to (where applicable):

-- create a new cache group
+- create a new :term:`Cache Group`
-- update an existing cache group
+- update an existing :term:`Cache Group`
-- delete an existing cache group
+- delete an existing :term:`Cache Group`
-- queue/clear updates for all servers in a cache group
+- queue/clear updates for all servers in a :term:`Cache Group`
-- view cache group ASNs
+- view :term:`Cache Group` ASNs
-- view and assign cache group parameters
+- view and assign :term:`Cache Group` parameters
-- view cache group servers
+- view :term:`Cache Group` servers

 Coordinates